-Here are some possible concerns about playing out and our responses, based on experience so far.
-We’re happy to discuss anything and provide as much help as we can.
+Here are some possible concerns and questions about playing out and our responses, based on experience so far.
+We’re happy to discuss and help however we can.

 I have concerns about a playing out session happening on my street.
 What do I do?

 Firstly, read through this page – you might find your concerns are addressed here.
 If you’re still not sure, talk to the person or people organising it.
 They will be happy to have an honest, neighbourly discussion with you and try to find ways to make sure your concerns are addressed.
 If you still want to make a formal objection to the road closure you can contact the council.
 You need to be clear about where the proposed closure is and why you are objecting, giving your name and address.
 The council will attempt to address any concerns and weigh up the pros and cons in each instance before making a decision.
 The council cannot respond to anonymous objections and contact details will never be passed on without consent.

 Why do children need to play in the street when there are parks nearby?

 Parks are great for family outings and for older children who can get there independently but for younger children, it usually involves a special trip, organised and supervised by adults, and they need play opportunities closer to home.
 This means that, unlike a generation ago, children are simply not getting enough everyday active play time.
 Street play is very different.
 Firstly, it is literally on the doorstep so children can play ‘semi-supervised’ whilst parents get on with other things.
 This allows for more unstructured, child-led play.
 Secondly, children playing together on their street helps to build a sense of community and belonging, which in turn makes your street a safer and friendlier place.

 Why can’t children just play in their own back gardens?